Game-Knight/gameknight/docs/README.md

     - [ ] tap and hold card for options in GameLibrary
 - [ ] mark games as borrowable
 - [ ] view other users' borrowable games
-- [ ] allow adding games to library from AddGameManually
 - [ ] speed up AddGameManually search
 - [ ] speed up cache initialization